jviotti/jsonbinpack-poc/README.md

 ***

 **NOTE!
 This is a prototype pre-production JavaScript-based implementation to prove the feasability of the approach.
-We are currently working on a production-ready C++ implementation.
-You can star/watch the project to stay up to date!**
+See https://github.com/sourcemeta/jsonbinpack for the work-in-progress C++ implementation.**

 ***